GuyBaele/SpreadGL/scripts/README.md

 # Tutorials

 ```
-spatial --help
+space --help
 ```
 ```
 Welcome to the spatial layer generator!
 You can create a spatial layer for a phylogenetic tree to display in Spread.gl.

 optional arguments:
   -h, --help            show this help message and exit
-  --tree TREE, -t TREE  Specify the file name of your phylogenetic tree with filename extension.
+  --tree TREE, -tr TREE
+                        Specify the name of your input tree file with filename extension.
+  --time TIME, -ti TIME
+                        Enter the date of the most recent tip.
+It can be either in the format of YYYY-MM-DD or decimal year.
-  --location LOCATION, -l LOCATION
+  --location LOCATION, -lo LOCATION
-                        Type in the annotation that stores the location information or coordinates.
-Or type in the two annotations storing latitude and longitude
+                        Type in the annotation that stores the location information (names or coordinates).
+If there are two annotations to store
-                        (in this order) with a comma separator.
+                        coordinates, enter them in the order of latitude and longitude with a comma separator.
   --list LIST, -li LIST
-                        Optional, only mandatory in the case of discrete space.
-Specify the file name of your list of coordinates with filename extension.
-This
+                        Only compulsory for discrete space analysis.
+Use a location list with its filename extension as an input.
+This file should be
-                        file should be in the csv format with a comma (",") separator, and should be comprised of three columns with a specific header of
+                        in the csv format with a comma (",") separator, and comprised of three columns with a specific header of
                         "location,latitude,longitude".
   --format {csv}, -f {csv}
-                        Optional: Type in "csv" if you would like to inspect your output file in a tabular format.
+                        It is optional.
+If you want to check the output in a table, use "csv" in this argument.
 ```

 ```
-environmental --help
+environment --help
 ```
 ```
 Welcome to the environmental layer generator!
 You can create the environmental layers with environmental data to display in Spread.gl.